 There is nothing like sitting on a worthless, standing status call when you could be doing a million other things.
 Bad leaders THRIVE on standing meetings because they give a sense of control.

 These meetings are interrupting to productivity and normally provide very little substance.
-Design meetings to be motivational, interactive and collaborative.
-Be thoughtful of everyone’s time.
+Design meetings to be motivational, interactive and collaborative and be thoughtful of everyone’s time and priorities.

 8. Lack of Follow-Up and Follow-Through

 Don’t be the one that has a reputation for introducing the ‘flavor of the day.’
 Don’t initiate new programs or initiatives only to abandon them because of something, somehow becomes more important.
 Bad leaders do this all the time, and it crushes morale and team performance.

 RELATED: Understanding the Differences Between Incentives and Motivators and How to Use Each the Right Way